mitoc/website/_pages/events/school-of-rock.md

 - TRS: Thursday, October 14th, 7-9pm
 - Weekend Trip: October 16-17

-## Cost: $100.
-Includes:
+## Cost
+**$100, which includes:**
 - Cabin / tent stays
 - Saturday dinners for weekend trips
 - Group gear (ropes, quickdraws, cams, etc.)
 - Does not include transportation, required personal gear (helmet, shoes, harness, etc), or Gunks passes for trad participants.
 - If the fee is prohibitive, please indicate this on your application.
+- Program fees help cover the above costs, all leaders are volunteers and are not paid for their time.

 ## COVID
 SoR will follow MIT’s latest COVID travel policy and all applicable local regulations at the time of each event.